 These taste great the way they are with the crispy skin, the smoky flavor, and the spice rub.

 BBQ Sauce - If you want to add some variety serve them with your favorite BBQ sauce.
-We love using all the different barbecue sauces in our house.
+We all have a different favorite barbecue sauce in our house.
 From classic red sauce to Mississippi white sauce and yellow mustard-based sauces.

 Spices - Swapping out the spices in the dry rub is a great way to keep this dish new every time.
 Add some ground chipotle pepper or cayenne pepper for heat or try a different variety of pepper such as ground white pepper.